By-Laws of Jersey Off Road Bicycle Association, Inc.

 ARTICLE XIII – CHAPTERS

 Establishment – The Board of Directors shall provide for the organization and support of chapters within the membership of JORBA.
 A new chapter may apply to the Board for chapter status.
-A vote of two-thirds of the quorum at any meeting of the Board of Directors is required to approve the establishment of a new chapter.
+A vote of a simple majority of the Board of Directors is required to approve the establishment of a new chapter.
 Chapter status may be revoked by the same vote upon initiative of the membership or Board of Directors.

 Chapters may pursue programs and activities that are consistent with these by-laws but must obtain consent from the Board or Executive Director prior to initiating any new event or category of activities.